albheim/PoleExploration.jl/README.md

 # TODO
 * Using unit static gain tfs, 1/(sT+1) and w^2/(s^2+2*z*w*s+w^2), though displaying the full tf could be improved.
 * Add sliders for currently selected root(s) parameters, i.e. T or w/z.
 Needs to be linked with roots in both directions.
+* Maybe add textfield for each slider to allow more precise control?
 * Allow selecting a freq in bode/nyquist and reflect the point in the other.
 * Impulse or not, need to fix delay problems.
-* Allow setting timespan and freqspan (more sliders?)
+* Allow setting timespan and freqspan by zooming step plot and bode plot respectively.
-* Maybe add textfield for each slider to allow more precise control?
 * Improve instructions with tooltips and color, `tooltip!(Point2f(0), "This is a tooltip pointing at x")`
 * Allow for multiple tfs, one is "active" and can be interacted with, the other are just for comparison in different color?
 * Improve precompile as well as packagecompiler.